TheIconfactory/Tapestry/Documentation/API.md

 Required properties:

   * id: `String` with reverse domain name for uniqueness (e.g. org.joinmastodon or blog.micro)
-  * displayName: `String` with name that will be displayed in user interface
+  * display_name: `String` with name that will be displayed in user interface

 Recommended properties: